MatteoTomasetto/MatteoTomasetto/README.md

 ### Hi there, I'm Matteo :sunglasses:

-I am a PhD student at Politecnico di Milano.
+I am a PhD student at Politecnico di Milano

 :mortar_board: **Education:**
  - PhD in Mathematical Models and Methods in Engineering & Mechanical Engineering at `Politecnico di Milano`